Changing Niches: Exploring Surface Pattern Design

 A LITTLE BACKGROUND OF BEING A WATERCOLOR ARTIST / DESIGNER & ILLUSTRATOR

-WHEN & HOW DID I TRANSITION?
+HOW DID I TRY IT OUT?

 1. Tons and tons of research - I began typing the words "surface pattern design" on Google and voila, my eyes were fed with awe and wonder.
 From images to articles to blogs to even videos, there were literally thousands of references I checked out and took note of.
 I spent around 6 months learning different things: from the technical & aesthetic aspect and then to the marketing, selling and earning!